 Motor neurone disease (MND): this is a progressive disorder of the nerves which affects all parts of the body.
-Most forms of MND begin at the outer extremities, hands and feet, and gradually move inwards.
-The condition can take months or years to progress but patients quickly develop profound muscle weakness and wasting.
+Most forms of MND begin at the outer extremities, hands and feet and gradually move inwards.
+The condition can take months or years to progress but people with MND often quickly develop profound muscle weakness and wasting.

-MND is most often seen in male patients over 50 years of age, but there have been many notable exceptions to this, including the scientist Stephen Hawking.
-There are many forms of MND, some rarer than others, and no successful treatment has been found.
+MND is most often seen in male patients over 50 years of age but there have been many notable exceptions to this, including the scientist Stephen Hawking.

 Myasthenia gravis: this condition is an uncommon muscle disorder in which muscles tire rapidly with a very long recovery time.
 This can be so extreme that patients can't keep their eyelids lifted and speech can become slurred.

 Poisons: poisonous substances also cause muscle weakness and paralysis through their effect on nerves.
 Examples are organophosphates (used in farming and sadly as chemical weapons) and botulinum toxin (used in Botox®, both for cosmetic and for therapeutic reasons).
 In the case of organophosphates, the weakness and paralysis symptoms may be permanent.